Code-Institute-Submissions/away-day/TESTING.md

 - There is some bleed between the mobile-specific and desktop-specific jQuery scripts.
 Both work fine upon loading but once you switch between screen sizes in developer mode the hover event listener can stick in place until another icon is clicked.
-Given that most users would not sit and flick between two screen sizes while using the app, I decided to leave this unfixed as time was at a premium.
+Given that most users would not sit and flick between two screen sizes while using the site, I decided to leave this unfixed as time was at a premium.
-- Mobile header display
-- ShareThis
-- Collapse dropdown on crest click (mobile only)
-- infoWindow closure upon new infoWindow open
-- contact form user input validation and user feedback
-- Margins and padding on map and instructions boxes
+- If a a location returns no results within the confines of a search (e.g. no pubs within 1km of the stadium), the API throws an exception.
+This needs to be fixed using an if else statement that extends the range to 2km or 5km.

 ## Validation